KIZI/EasyMiner-Tests/README.md

-# EasyMiner-WebUITests
+# EasyMiner-Tests
-This repository contains web UI tests results for [EasyMiner project](https://github.com/KIZI/EasyMiner).
+This branch contains test results and additional info from Travis CI integrations of tests from this repository.